 When snow falls it will generally lie on roads and we need to plough and then grit again to clear it.

 Grit also relies on the mechanical action of tyres to make it work well.
 That is why in snow conditions the tyre tracks turn black while much of the rest of the road remains white.
 If traffic is light roads will therefore take longer to turn black.

 In very heavy snow conditions our grit lorries add coarse material such as sharp sand to the rock salt to give traction for vehicles and to help the break-up of snow layers.

 My road is supposed to have been gritted but it’s still icy.

 Even when a road has been gritted ice can still form.
 For example, a shower of rain after we have gritted can wash the salt off the road surface and it can then freeze.
 Or, a drainage problem on land next to it may cause water to run across the road and again wash salt off.
 For these reasons great care is always needed in sub-zero conditions.

 You can find your nearest grit bin on our Grit bins page.
-You can also use our Customer services online form to request a grit bin to be filled or to request a new grit bin in your street.
-There have been a lot of requests for new grit bins during the recent weather and we are waiting for an order to be delivered from our supplier.
+You can also use the online forms to request a grit bin to be filled or to request a new grit bin in your street.

 For more information see the Roads in winter section.